kongondo/MenuBuilder/README.md

 ## Changelog

+### Version 0.2.4
+1. Fixed a bug where default_class was not getting applied to included children in getMenuItems() context.
+2. Fixed a bug where last_class was not getting applied correctly/at all to some menu items.

 ### Version 0.2.3
 1. Fixed a bug where inactive pages in multi-language sites would still be displayed in menus.